spatian-dev/artix/README.md

 - [Image-Line FL Studio](https://www.image-line.com/): Windows 10, Windows 11
 - [Cockos Reaper](https://www.reaper.fm/): Windows 10, Windows 11

-> **ℹ️** Have you built and tested this plugin on a platform / DAW missing form this list, please reach out!
+> **ℹ️** Have you built and tested this plugin on a platform / DAW missing form this list ?
+Please reach out!

 ## How to use Artix
 ### Installation